 We’re often asked the best way to shave here at Dollar Shave Club, with requests ranging from manscaping tips for avoiding the dreaded post-body shave prickle to advice on how to stop bleeding from shaving.
-But few areas seem as troublesome as that area directly beneath the nose, a veritable no-man’s land of uneven terrain, awkward stray hairs and sensitive skin.
-We turned to Mark Herro — a man who’s been offering expert grooming advice at Sharpologist.com for over a decade — for some pointers on the best way to shave this tricky patch of face.
+But few areas seem as troublesome as that spot directly beneath the nose, a veritable no-man’s land of uneven terrain, awkward stray hairs and sensitive skin.
+So, we turned to Mark Herro, a man who’s been offering expert grooming advice at Sharpologist.com for over a decade, for some pointers on the best way to shave this tricky patch of face.

 Step 1: Shave Downwards

 Once you’ve gone through your usual pre-shave preparations (using an exfoliating prep scrub and lathering up with a good shave lather or shave butter), shave the rest of your face, leaving the upper lip for last, giving those tough hairs maximum time to soften up.
 When you’re ready, curl your top lip downwards to tighten the skin — making for a smoother, more even surface for the razor blades — then shave downwards from right underneath the nose.

 Unlike the rest of your face, which generally should be done in as few passes as possible to help avoid ingrown hair, the best way to shave your upper lip is with multiple passes.
 For the second assault, turn your razor horizontally and position it in the middle of your upper lip, under the nose, then shave outwards as though cleaning the soap off your windshield.
 Do this on both sides of your lip.

 For the next step, you want to repeat the previous step, but in reverse — that is, you want to shave from the outside of your lip inwards.
 Once again, shave one side at a time, with the razor in a horizontal position.